orkes-io/docs/docs/reference-docs/api/human-tasks/delete-task-ui-template.md

 # Delete Human Task Template

 Used to delete a human task template by id.
-Use this API to delete a task template specification stored in Conductor
+Use this API to delete a task template specification stored in Conductor.

 :::danger Deleting Templates
-If the template is used by a workflow, it would fail to render
+If the template is used by a workflow, it will fail to render.
 :::

 ## Input Payload